haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 ![Software Center](/img/solus_softwarecenter.png)

 ## 5. Software
-Solus comes with a vast number of already pre-installed applications
+Solus comes with a vast number of already pre-installed applications.
+You can easily install software with the integrated package manager, Snaps or Docker.

 ### 5.1 pre-installed Applications
 - **Libre office** which will cover all your "office" needs like writing, presenting, calculating and drawing